andrewkshim/react-animatronics/docs/walkthrough.md

 parallel with the other animations in the array.
 Now, instead of moving in a straight line, the `"square"` component will curve down to the right.

 That's it!
-Next up, animating multiple **components** simultaneous.
+Next up, animating multiple components simultaneously.

 ## <a name='simultaneous_components'></a> 05.
 Animating Components Simultaneously